BaronStack/ThreadPool/README.md

     cd example
     make all
     ```
-    > Before you compile example, first step must be excuted to produce shared lib
+    > Before you compile the example, the libthreadpool.so must be produced
+    > in the first step.

 ## API
 ### Create ThreadPool
 ```c++
 Env *env = Env::Default();
 ```
+The interface will produce a PosixEnv to init multi threadpools with LOW/HIGH/USER .etc.

 ### Schedule thread
 ```c